pnnl/Hydro-Oscillations/README.md

 # Hydro-Oscillations
 Grid Oscillations and Dynamics Assessment Considering Hydropower Operations

+## Scripts to Automate Modeling of Hydrological Conditions using PSLF
 Set of codes for accurately modeling the water head variation in hydro power plants is provided.
 Specifically three files are needed.
 1) Preprocessed Input csv creation  (Python)
 2) Modifying power flow for new hydrological condition (EPCL)